-253. Education Sector is a critical player in promoting political, social, and economic development through education and training to create a knowledge-based economy.

-254. The achievements for the previous Fiscal Years 2021/22 -2023/24 are: increased enrolment in tertiary and universities, funding of 242 research projects, expansion of infrastructure in learning institutions as well as rollout and implementation of the Competency-Based Curriculum and Assessment of Pre-primary 1 to Grade 7.
-Other achievements are on teacher education; recruitment, promotion and training of teachers & trainers; enhanced ICT integration; improved pupil-book ratio, Curriculum design for lower and middle school developed; and Increased disbursement of scholarship and loans to university students and TVET trainees; and Roll out of Recognition of Prior Learning of Kenya's industrialization goal, the sector will prioritize funding for Tertiary and Higher Education to make sure that Kenyans receive the knowledge, skills and attitudes they need to satisfy labour market demands and encourage entrepreneurship.
+- 253. Education Sector is a critical player in promoting political, social, and economic development through education and training to create a knowledge-based economy. - 254.
+The achievements for the previous Fiscal Years 2021/22 -2023/24 are: increased enrolment in tertiary and universities, funding of 242 research projects, expansion of infrastructure in learning institutions as well as rollout and implementation of the Competency-Based Curriculum and Assessment of Pre-primary 1 to Grade 7.
+Other achievements are on teacher education; recruitment, promotion and training of teachers & trainers; enhanced ICT integration; improved pupil-book ratio, Curriculum design for lower and middle school developed; and Increased disbursement of scholarship and loans to university students and TVET trainees; and Roll out of Recognition of Prior Learning - 255.
+In the FY 2025/26 and the Medium Term the sector focuses on reaching important benchmarks in education's relevance, quality, equity, and accessibility.
+Basic education is currently implementing the Competency-Based Curriculum (CBC), which will necessitate increased funding for instructional materials, teacher preparation, and infrastructure.
+In support of Kenya's industrialization goal, the sector will prioritize funding for Tertiary and Higher Education to make sure that Kenyans receive the knowledge, skills and attitudes they need to satisfy labour market demands and encourage entrepreneurship.
 Furthermore, the sector underscores the need to expand digital learning programs and the provision of ICT infrastructure.

 This is to empower learners with the knowledge and digital skills required to thrive in a fast-evolving global marketplace.
 The sector will also focus on investing in teacher welfare and capacity development.
 Teachers are central to the successful delivery of education reforms, and as such, this budget prioritizes professional development, recruitment, and enhanced teacher support, particularly in underserved regions.